 Aerial View 1987

-1998 marked a first in the track's history as the Selinsgrove Fair Association, which owns the facility, acted as it's own promoter with Steve Inch and Ed Clark serving as race organizers for the Sunday night fanfare.
+1998 marked a first in the track's history as the Selinsgrove Fair Association, which owns the facility, acted as its own promoter with Steve Inch and Ed Clark serving as race organizers for the Sunday night fanfare.

 After one season the Fair Association again opted to lease the operation.
 This time to co-promoters Bob Leiby and Tim Hughes.
 Leiby and Hughes presented weekly Sunday night shows in 1999 and 2000.